Twulz/Twulz.github.io/_drafts/2014-09-24-LED-cube-electronics.md

 <!--more-->

+Please note throughout this project I was referring heavily to [this Instructible][Instructible]

 I used female to male connecting wires to connect the 16 wires to the cathodes and 4 male to male connecting wires to the anodes which were attached to the breadboard.
 The other components were connected in a logical fashion elsewhere on the board.

 ![Breadboard Setup](/images/4x4x4/breadboard01.jpg)